xhubio/nanook-website/docs/modules/fileProcessor.md

 ---

 The file processor works on the data imported by an importer to create a table model.
-For the file processor it is transparent which importer was used.
+For the file processor, it is transparent which importer was used.
 The importer must implement the importer interface.

 # ImporterInterface

-The importer is responsible to load data from a spreadsheet.
-This interface must be implemented to use custom importer.
+The importer is responsible for loading data from a spreadsheet.
+This interface must be implemented to use the custom importer.
 The Importer is used by a parser to read the files and create the table model.
-The importer does not care about the content of the spreadsheet.
-It is just an abstract spreadsheet reader.
+The importer does not care about the content of the spreadsheet - it's just an abstract spreadsheet reader.

 ## Functions